Top-NotchOutdoorSearch

 EcoFlow rates the front at 220W and the rear at 175W.

-One owner clocked over 200W on an 85 degree day.
+One owner clocked over 200W on an 85 degree day, which is strong for a folding panel.

 Look:

-The bifacial back collects up to 28% more energy off reflected light.
+The listing claims the bifacial back collects up to 28% more energy off reflected light.

 Set it over bright ground and it pays off.